Carson-Haskell/product-preview-card/README.md

 ## Overview

-A dynamic product card component
+A responsive product card component

 ### The challenge